SaniaAhmed95/Demo/sample/DownloadImage.md

 This article explains how to download an image using Google.
+IMPORTANT: Ensure your internet is working for Google to work.
 1. Open www.google.com
 2. Search for the required image using a search term.
 3. Click on the desired image.